 5. Concepts

-The annual or bi-annual volcanic ash exercises involve the participation from different geographic areas of the AFI Region.
-Each exercise involves a simulated eruption of a volcano in the AFI Region.
-The AFI volcano observatories States are listed in the Appendix A to this document.
-With reference to the provisions of ICAO eANP Volume I, Volcanic Ash Advisory Centre (VAAC) Toulouse has been designated as AFI VAAC to prepare volcanic ash advisory information for the Africa-Indian Ocean Region.
-Simulated ash clouds or clouds from an assigned volcano may cross national and/or international boundaries, depending on the objectives of the exercise.
+The bi-annual volcanic ash exercises involve participation from different geographical stakeholders of the AFI Region.
+Each exercise involves a simulated eruption of a potential or active volcano in the AFI Region.

+In accordance with the provisions of AFI eANP Volume I, Volcanic Ash Advisory Centre (VAAC) Toulouse has been designated as AFI VAAC to prepare volcanic ash advisory information for the Africa-Indian Ocean Region.

+VAAC Toulouse is supported by the AFI selected volcano observatories States as provided in AFI eANP, Vol I Table MET I-1.

-Each exercise may have different objectives, which the scenario will be designed to address.
+Each exercise may have different objectives that a concise scenario shall be designed to address.
 For example, any or all of the activities listed below may be tested depending on the scope of the exercise:

 AFTN, e-mail addresses, message routing and voice communications;